dbouwman/solution-plan/processor-api.md

 ## Resource Copying
 This will be used when persisting an IItemTemplate into a Solution item.
 This allows for type specific logic/naming etc to be applied when copying resources from their source item, to the solution item

-`public static copyResourcesToSolution(template: IItemTemplate, authentication: IAuthenticationManager):Promise<IItemTemplate>`
+`public static copyResourcesToSolution(template: ITemplate, authentication: IAuthenticationManager):Promise<IItemTemplate>`

 Returns an updated IItemTemplate, in which the resource urls have been udpated to point to the Solution vs the original item

 ## Deploy from Template

-`public static createFromTemplate(IItemTemplate, authentication: IAuthenticationManager):Promise<ISolutionItem>`
+`public static createFromTemplate(template: ITemplate, authentication: IAuthenticationManager):Promise<ISolutionItem>`

 TODO: Decide what the return from this is